 It’s a familiar sight: microphones pushed in front of a public official; reporters gathered close; photojournalists jostling for a great shot.
 That was before.
 What about now?
 How do government agencies hold press conferences during a pandemic when everyone is working remotely and physical distancing is a necessity?
 They go virtual.

-The Office of Governor Kate Brown partnered with The AV Department to livestream recent press conferences and the State of the State address.
+The Office of Governor Kate Brown partnered with The AV Department to livestream recent virtual press conferences and the State of the State address.
 Go behind the scenes with us to find out how virtual press conferences are produced.

 One Team, Two Locations

 Both the livestream director and the technical producer work from our studio in Northeast Portland while our videographer travels an hour south to the Oregon State Capitol in Salem to film Governor Brown.
 The camera feed is picked up for the livestream via a video call.